-For decades, consent documents protected physicians against any legal recourse a dissatisfied patient might pursue.
-Times have changed.
-Modern medicine requires a more complex and complete acknowledgment of both the patient’s and the physician’s rights and responsibilities to each other.
-According to the Physician Insurers Association of America data, almost 6 percent of claims arise from lack of consent.
+For decades, consent documents have helped protect physicians against the claims of dissatisfied patients.
+Times have changed, however, and modern medicine requires a more complex and complete acknowledgment of both the patient’s and the physician’s rights and responsibilities to each other.

 True informed consent is a process of managing a patient’s expectations; it is not just a signature on a document.
 Achieving an accurate diagnosis requires the patient to provide accurate information to the physician.
-The physician must then provide sufficient information to the patient so that a reasonable and informed decision regarding a treatment plan can be made.
+The physician must then provide sufficient information to the patient so that he or she can make a reasonable and informed decision regarding a comprehensive plan for medical or surgical treatment.
 This physician responsibility cannot be delegated.

 A successful exchange of information between the doctor and the patient accomplishes two things.
-First, when the physician explains diagnoses, treatments, expected outcomes, and potential risks to the patient, it demonstrates that the physician recognizes the patient’s rights and will remain responsive to them.
+First, when the physician explains diagnoses, treatment alternatives, expected outcomes, and potential risks to the patient, it demonstrates that the physician recognizes the patient’s rights and will remain responsive to them.
 Second, it shifts the decision-making responsibility from the physician alone to a mutual responsibility of both physician and patient.
-Informed consent should protect and inform both the patient and the doctor.
+At its best, informed consent should protect and inform the patient and the doctor.

 Litigation often results from a discrepancy between the patient’s expectations and the outcome of treatment.
-Informed consent cannot completely eliminate malpractice claims, but an established rapport between the patient and the physician based on solid exchanges of information can prevent patient disappointment from ripening into a claim.
-The informed consent process is not limited to surgical procedures; it is also appropriate for comprehensive medical treatment plans.
+Informed consent cannot eliminate malpractice claims, but an established rapport between the patient and the physician based on robust exchanges of information can prevent patient disappointment from ripening into a claim.

-When discussing diagnoses, treatment plans, risks, and expected outcomes with the patient, use medically correct wording and names, but avoid medical terminology.
+Avoid medical jargon when discussing diagnoses, treatment plans, risks, and expected outcomes with the patient.
+Define and explain medical words and concepts using simple pictures and analogies.
 If there are alternative treatment options, discuss them in detail.
-Also, outline the recovery process and the expected short- and long-term effect on the patient.
+Also, outline the recovery process and the expected short- and long-term effects on the patient.

 To some extent, physicians who use an informed consent document can protect themselves further by including a statement to the effect that the form only covers information that applies generally and that the physician has personally discussed specific factors with the patient.
 The consent document must be signed and dated by the patient (or the patient’s legal guardian or representative).
 Many consent forms also require a physician signature.

-Each sample consent form includes statements to be signed by the patient and the physician.
+Consent forms should include statements to be signed by the patient and the physician.
 The patient attests that he or she understands the information in the treatment agreement.
 The physician attests that he or she has answered all questions fully and believes that the patient/legal representative fully understands the information.
-This statement helps avoid any claim that the patient did not understand the information.
+These statements help defend against any claim that the patient did not understand the information.

 Every physician should develop his or her own style and system for the informed consent process, making it easier to avoid omissions and—more importantly—ensuring consistency of application.